 After the training process, we fix the parameters of the classifier and utilize different methods to generate adversarial examples.
 The first method we use is the differential evolution algorithm, which is a discrete attack method.
-Fig.2 (b) in the main text plots the classification probabilities for ferromagnetic and paramagnetic phases as a function of the iteration number.
-It is clear that this algorithm is very powerful and after around two iterations, the classifier begins to misclassify the samples.
-Fig. 2(c) of the main text gives an adversarial example that only differs with the original legitimate one by a single pixel.
+Fig. 2(a) of the main text gives an adversarial example that only differs with the original legitimate one by a single pixel.
 Intuitively, if we modify the original sample by flipping more spins, the confidence probability for the classifier to misclassify the modified sample will increase.
 This is also verified in our numerical simulations and partial of our results are shown in Fig. \ref{fig:deg}.
-In Fig. \ref{fig:deg}(a), we randomly choose a legitimate sample from the paramagnetic phase , which is shown in Fig. \ref{fig:deg}(b).
-Without changing any pixel (flipping a spin), the classifier will correctly identify the sample as from the paramagnetic phase with a confidence level $\approx 80\%$.
+In Fig. \ref{fig:deg}(a), we randomly choose a legitimate sample from the ferromagnetic phase, which is shown in Fig. \ref{fig:deg}(b).
+Without changing any pixel (flipping a spin), the classifier will correctly identify the sample as from the ferromagnetic phase with a confidence level $\approx 80\%$.
 However, this confidence probability will decrease rapidly as the number of pixels that are allowed to change increases.
 This is clearly demonstrated in \ref{fig:deg}(a).
 Fig. \ref{fig:deg}(c) and Fig. \ref{fig:deg}(d) plot two adversarial examples with one and five pixels of the original sample (Fig. \ref{fig:deg}(b)) changed, respectively.
 For this particular legitimate sample, changing one pixel (five pixels) will lead the classifier to misclassify it with confidence $52\%$ ($90\%$).
-We note that in order to obtain Fig.2 (b) and Fig. 2 (c) in the main text, the hyper parameters we used are the same as these in Fig. \ref{fig:deg}.
+We note that in order to obtain Fig.2 (b) and Fig. 2 (c) of the main text, the hyper parameters we used are the same as these in Fig. \ref{fig:deg}.